wesg52/sparse-probing-paper/README.md

 # sparse-probing
 Code repository for [Finding Neurons in a Haystack: Case Studies with Sparse Probing](https://arxiv.org/abs/2305.01610)

 Pardon our mess.
-We are working on developing an easier to use package integrated with TransformerLens.
-The basis core of sparse probing can be implemented very easily with just sklearn applied to a dataset of activations acquired with raw Pytorch hooks or TransformerLens.
+The basic core of sparse probing can be implemented very easily with just sklearn applied to a dataset of activations acquired with raw Pytorch hooks or TransformerLens.
 This repository is almost all experimental infrastructure and analysis specific to our set up of datasets and compute (slurm).

+See [this](https://github.com/wesg52/llm-context-neurons/tree/main) repository for a minimal replication of finding context neurons.

 ## Organization
 We expect most people to simply be interested in a large list of relevant neurons, available as CSVs within `interpretable_neurons/`.
 Note these are for the Pythia V0 models, which have since been updated on HuggingFace.